astorise/homelab/README.md

 ### Pre-built WSL image

 You can import a ready-to-use WSL distro instead of building it from scratch.
-Go to the repository's **Actions** tab on GitHub and download the `env-dev-image.tar` artifact from the latest successful workflow.
-When available, the Linux image is published as `env-dev-image-linux.tar` and the Windows image as `env-dev-image-windows.tar`.
+To do so:

+1. Navigate to the repository's **Actions** tab on GitHub.
+2. Open the latest successful workflow run and expand the **Artifacts** section.
+3. Download the WSL image archive.
+On Linux, the file is published as `env-dev-image-linux.tar`, while on Windows the file is named `env-dev-image-windows.tar`.
+Both contain the same `env-dev-image.tar` archive.

-Set the `WSL_IMAGE_ARCHIVE` environment variable to the downloaded archive before running commands, for example:
+After downloading the archive, set the `WSL_IMAGE_ARCHIVE` environment variable to its path before running commands.
+For example:

 ```bash
 export WSL_IMAGE_ARCHIVE=/path/to/env-dev-image.tar